ArtsEducationEventsNewsReligion

 Dr Jasper Knecht

 Jasper Knecht is Lecturer in Systematic and Historical Theology with WTC Theology (UK) and Affiliated Researcher in the Historical Theology Department of ETF Leuven (B).
 Being originally from the Netherlands, having studied in Belgium, Germany, and the United Kingdom, Jasper has a deep love for the history of theology and the ways in which theology has determined—and is still influencing—so many aspects of modern society.
-He is married to Stefania and they have one young child.
+He is married to Stefania and they have two young children.

 Mag. phil.
 Verena Schnitzhofer